caiiiycuk/js-dos-docs/Writerside/topics/Cloud-storage.md

 # Cloud saves

-By default, js-dos store your game progress in the browser's indexed database.
+By default, js-dos stores your game progress in the browser's indexed database.
 This is a great no-cost solution, but it has some **limitations**:

 * The browser can clear the database at any moment.